fluttermtl/flutter_chat_workshop/04_first_page/instructions.md

 ## Placeholder

-This is the most amazing and useful `Widget` during development and prototyping user interface time.
+The `Placeholder` is a useful `Widget` during development and prototyping user interface time.
+Just put `Placeholder` in your code, and you'll see a box with a cross in it.
+It's a great way to see the layout of your app without implementing the entire UI.
-It can replace any widget or area which is work in progress.
-For text we have 'Lorem Ipsum', for `Widget` we have `Placeholder`.
+You can think this way, `Placeholder` is [Lorem Ipsum](https://www.lipsum.com/) for `Widget`.

 ```dart
 Container(